 \subsection{ASR with Diverse Speech Characteristics}

-Research has also focused on improving the robustness of ASR that accepts additional speakers' characteristics as part of the input, typically the accent characteristics.
-On the one hand, there is research related to classifying speech into different accents, from the early works such as \citet{accent2006} to machine learning approaches such as \citet{word2016}, and to the recent deep learning approaches such as \citet{dl2022} and \citet{song2023mpsadensenet}.
+Research has also focused on improving the robustness of ASR, which accepts additional speakers' characteristics as part of the input, typically the accent characteristics.
+On the one hand, there is research related to classifying speech into different accents, from the early works such as \cite{accent2006} to machine learning approaches such as \cite{word2016}, and to the recent deep learning approaches such as \cite{dl2022} and \cite{song2023mpsadensenet}.
 Overall, the advances in those models and algorithms have shown that accent classification is an achievable task with high accuracy.
 However, how those classification results could better guide the ASR model on the actual transcription task remains unclear.
-On the other hand, some works try to add accent information to the training stage of the model, but those works are less practical when the target population is not known \textit{a priori} \citep{rnn2017multi,winata2020learning,jain18_interspeech, zhou2023icassp}.
-For example, when those models face a new accent, they need to be retrained for best quality, which involves the utilization of all previously known accents' data.

-A recent work tries to address this issue of expensive retraining by developing an accent-robust model without using new accent data for training \citep{prabhu2023accented}.
+On the other hand, some previous works try to add accent information to the training stage of the model, but those works are less practical when the target population is not known \textit{a priori} \citep{winata2020learning, zhou2023icassp}.
+When those models face a new accent, they need to be retrained for best quality, which involves the utilization of all previously known accents' data. \cite{prabhu2023accented} tries to address this issue of expensive retraining by developing an accent-robust model without using new accent data for training.
 While their approach provides some benefits when the new accents indeed have no training data, the improvement is very marginal (relatively 5\% compared to the previous state-of-the-art model \cite{das2021best}, as reported in the paper).
 Also, such an assumption of the lack of data is often not valid, and their model still needs to be retrained from scratch if they were to adapt to the new accents.